Canada’s student-friendly work policies are amongst one of the major reasons international students choose Canada as their study destination.

 The eligibility criteria and requirements may change over time.
 Please refer to the Government of Canada website for the most up-to-date information about studying and working in Canada as an international student.

 “On-campus” refers to all the buildings and offices on the school premises.
 Full-time students can work on-campus if their study permit indicates that they’re allowed to work on- or off-campus.
+Specific employment opportunities depend on the institution, but most schools offer on-campus employment with the library, the book store, administration, print services, food services, in the writing centre, or even as a student tutor.
 For most up-to-date information on which students are eligible to work on-campus, please visit the Government of Canada website for Work On-Campus.

 International students can join the Canadian workforce while studying on a part-time basis if there are no work restrictions on their study permit.
 For most up-to-date information on student eligibility for off-campus employment, please visit the Government of Canada website for Work Off-Campus.